3gstudent/Homework-of-C-Sharp/README.md

 ### SafetyKatz.cs

+Use to run `sekurlsa::logonpasswords` and `sekurlsa::ekeys` on the minidump file of lsass.exe.

 All code from https://github.com/GhostPack/SafetyKatz

 I just modified a few lines of code so that it can be compiled by csc.exe.